 Volen often helps me with various challenges.
 Sometimes these are anxieties related to working remotely.
-Especially when you work on your own, physically remoted from anyone else on the team, it makes all the difference in the world to feel listened to, heard, and to hear “Okay, how can we fix it?
+When working on your own, physically removed from anyone else on the team, it makes all the difference in the world to feel listened to, heard, and to hear “Okay, how can we fix it?
 No problem, we will solve this immediately”.

 Conversations with Denitsa have a different purpose.
 I talk to her about my experiences as a remote employee.
-This allows us to be a more remote friendly company, from the onboarding we do for new employees through the benefits that we offer, to the format company-wide meetings are structured.
+This allows us to be a more remote friendly company, from the onboarding we do for new employees and the benefits that we offer to the way company-wide meetings are structured.

 Almost every one-on-one helps us identify current and potential challenges.
 We’ve tackled the majority of those on our own.
-We’ve also realized we need some help with some of those personal and professional challenges.
+But, we’ve also realized we occasionally need help with some of those personal and professional challenges.

 We’re excited to share that Velina joined us as Talent & Leadership Catalyst, to help us with the personal and professional success of everyone at Enhancv.
 Currently, she’s working with the leadership team and gradually starting to work with the rest of the team.

 How to balance one-on-ones and performance reviews?

 This will be a follow-up article in the upcoming weeks, so keep an eye on the blog.